-As of 1 January 2018, electricity producers with installed capacity over 5 MW and who do not benefit from preferential prices and long-term PPAs (i.e. electricity producers who were already selling electricity on the free market) are obliged to sell their electricity via the power exchange platforms operated by IBEX.
+As of 1 January 2018, electricity producers with installed capacity over 5 MW and who do not benefit from preferential prices and long-termPPAs (i.e. electricity producers who were already selling electricity on the free market) are obliged to sell their electricity via the power exchange platforms operated by IBEX.
 This change was designed to support transparency and non-discrimination in electricity trading in Bulgaria.

-On 8 May 2018, further changes to the Bulgarian Energy Act were published in the Bulgarian state gazette.
-These changes, which are effective as of 1 July 2018, provide that:
+On 8 May 2018, further changes to the Bulgarian Energy Act were published in the Bulgarian state gazette so that from the start of the new regulatory period (beginning on 1 July 2018):

-- the electricity system operator and the distribution companies are obliged to purchase their grid losses from the power exchange platforms operated by IBEX instead of purchasing at regulated prices from the public supplier; - NEK remains as the single buyer only in relation to (i) producers with preferential prices with installed capacity of less than 4 MW and (ii) AES and Contour Global under their respective long-term PPAs; - Electricity producers with installed capacity of 4 MW or greater who previously benefitted from preferential prices and long-term contracts such as RES and highly efficient cogeneration plants (excluding AES and Contour Global), are obliged to sell electricity on the free market rather than to NEK (See "Electricity Prices" above); - the OBS fee proceeds are no longer directly collected by NEK.
-The SESF is entitled to collect them from the participants on the free market and compensates NEK and other market participants with contracts for compensation with a premium.
-To secure such fee payments, traders and producers are required to provide bank guarantees or deposits; and - EWRC has been given additional powers to collect data that allows it to effectively carry out its monitoring and investigation duties under the REMIT Regulation.
+• the electricity system operator and the distribution companies will be obliged to purchase their grid losses from the power exchange platforms operated by IBEX;

+- NEK will remain as the single buyer only in relation to (i) producers with preferential prices with installed capacity of less than 4 MW and (ii) AES and Contour Global under their respective long-term PPAs; - electricity producers with installed capacity of 4MW or greater who previously benefitted from preferential prices and long-term contracts such as RES and highly efficient cogeneration plants (excluding AES and Contour Global), will be obliged to sell electricity on the free market via "contracts for compensation with a premium" whereby SESF will pay premiums to such producers representing the difference between the former preferential price and the forecasted market price.
+EWRC will determine both the premium payments and the forecast market price where (i) the premium payment will be determined by EWRC as the difference between the former feed-in tariff and the forecast market prices and (ii) the forecast market prices will also be determined by EWRC and varied for the different types of power generation technologies.
+The long-term contracts between NEK and such producers will be terminated once such producers have transferred to the free market; - SESF will collect the proceeds from the OBS fee directly from participants on the free market and, to secure such fee payments, traders and producers will be required to provide bank guarantees or deposits; and - EWRC has been given additional powers to collect data that will allow it to effectively carry out its monitoring and investigation duties under the REMIT Regulation.